maxxk/programming-languages/presentations/04-Macros-Parsing.md

 }
 ```
 # BNF formally
 BNF has a graph structure (actually, a directed hypergraph with per-edge ordered destination nodes).
-Parse tree is a tree derived from the graph (when you encounter a cycle, vertex is duplicated).
+Parse tree is a tree derived from the graph (if syntax analysis walks through a cycle, first repeating vertex is duplicated).
 ```{.graphviz .dot}
 digraph Syntax {
   { rank=same; term, factor, atom };